 Colleges will be required to conduct a data analysis that utilizes disaggregated data to determine the difference between the State Determined Levels of Performance (listed below, 'CTE Baseline Level Performance') and the college's Actual Level of Performance.
-That analysis will help to inform and identify where exist gaps and disparities in performance.
+That analysis will help to inform and identify if or where gaps and disparities in performance exist.

-Colleges will then be required to create activities that will address those gaps, and will utilize the Performance Improvement Plan to do so.
+Colleges will then be required to create activities that will address those gaps and will utilize the Performance Improvement Plan (PIP) to do so.
 This Plan is very similar to years past.
+If you do not have any deficient performance indicators, you do not need to complete a PIP.